 Oil Price Prediction – Summary

-- Oil price prediction today: WTI and Brent may continue its bearish trends but at a reduced capacity, like what we’ve seen in Q4 of 2022.
-EIA forecast Crude Oil to average $83/b in the first quarter of 2023 (1Q23).
+- Oil price prediction today: WTI and Brent may continue their bearish trends but at a reduced capacity, like what we’ve seen in Q4 of 2022.
+EIA forecast Crude Oil to consolidate the actual levels during Q2 2023.

 - Oil price prediction 2023: Sideways consolidation is not ruled out by experts, especially as support looms.
 Economists and analysts forecast Brent would average $89.37 a barrel, while WTI is projected to average $84.84 per barrel in 2023.